metagenlab/diag_pipelines/docs/filtering/filtering.rst

 Type filtering
 ==============
 Entries in the VCF are filtered according to their type.
-We preferentially keep only entries defined as single nucleotide polymorphisms, but ``indel`` or ``complex`` can also be extracted.
+We preferentially keep only entries defined as single nucleotide polymorphisms, but ``indel`` or ``bnd`` can also be extracted from the genotyping of freebayes, or ``indel`` or ``mixed`` from the genotyping of GATK.